unfoldtoolbox/unfold/docs/docs_sphinx/toolboxWorkflow.rst

 Imputation of missing data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In linear models, missing data need to be imputed ('interpolated') or the event needs to be excluded.
-We currently offer four methods to deal with this in the function :func:`uf_imputeMissing` (to be called after the design specification):
+We currently offer four methods to deal with this in the function :func:`uf_imputeMissing` (to be called after the design specification).
+See the documentation of impute missing for more details.

-drop
-  this removes events that have a missing field in a single explanatory variable

-marginal
-  fills in a random sample from the values in other events.
-This preserves the overall distribution of missing events

-mean
-  fill in missing predictor-values with the mean of the remaining events.

-median
-  fill in missing predictor-values with the median of the remaining events.

 Massive univariate modeling (rERP)
 =================================================================